Over half of consumers have decided against an online purchase due to privacy concerns

 Understanding consumer sensitivities

 When it comes to the global attitudes on the usages of personal data, consumers draw the line in dramatically different places.

 - 82 percent are not comfortable with the sale of their data to third-parties in exchange for the speed, convenience, product range, home delivery and price comparison that online shopping offers

 - 55 percent said a free fitness tracking device that monitors the well-being of users and produces a monthly report for them and their employer is crossing the line

 - 78 percent think telematics devices that enable emergency services to track their customers’ vehicles are a good thing

 - 57 percent are happy to have a smart energy meter installed that enables a provider to deduce how many people live in a home, when they eat and sleep, and the appliances used

-While concerns around the “creepy line” vary, the overall top 3 concerns about the way organizations are handling and using their personal information were: 1) unwanted marketing; 2) personal information being sold on to third-parties and 3) lack of secure systems.
-The survey found that strong cyber security systems (32 percent) are the most effective thing an organization can do for customers to trust them with their personal data.
+While concerns around the “creepy line” vary, the overall top three concerns about the way organisations are handling and using their personal information were: unwanted marketing; personal information being sold on to third-parties and lack of secure systems.
+The survey found that strong cyber security systems (32 percent) are the most effective thing an organisation can do for customers to trust them with their personal data.

 Over half of survey respondents said they were willing to share their gender, education or ethnicity online, while a considerably lower proportion were happy to share more sensitive information, such as location (16 percent), address (14 percent) or medical records (13 percent).